everella/Fauxtoshop-Gimp-Theme/README.md

 3. Extract the contents of the archive

+4. Open Gimp 2.10.34.
+Once it is fully opened, close it.
+  - Tip: Opening Gimp creates your Gimp's AppData Roaming and local folder, which are used for things like themes, window placements, etc

 4. Access the path to your Gimp 2.10x AppData Roaming folder; e.g. C:\Users\YOURUSERNAME\AppData\Roaming\GIMP\2.10

 5. Drag the Fauxtoshop's Gimp 2.10 folder into your Gimp 2.10x AppData Roaming folder.